nathanro09/Immersed/README.md

 &nbsp; -Provide Accessibility options for Users.</p>
 &nbsp; Execution:
   </br>
 <p>&nbsp; I created all of the visuals in Adobe Illustrator/Adobe Photoshop and applied them as background images.
-I created &nbsp;&nbsp;transparent clickable zones using React-Bootstrap Col/Rows and adjusting their dimensions with "clip-path: &nbsp;&nbsp;polygon" to match the dimensions of each zone, so users may be able to distinguish interactive zones when hovered.
-I &nbsp;&nbsp;implemented "state" as useLocation to conditionally render components by passing "state.type."
-Also, I inserted and &nbsp;&nbsp;an audio option using custom, edited .wav files provided by another team member.</p>
+I created &nbsp;&nbsp;transparent clickable zones using React-Bootstrap Col/Rows and adjusting their dimensions with "clip-path: &nbsp;&nbsp;polygon" to match the dimensions of each zone, so users may be able to distinguish interactive zones when &nbsp;&nbsp;hovered.
+I implemented "state" as useLocation to conditionally render components by passing "state.type."
+Also, I &nbsp;&nbsp;inserted and an audio option using custom, edited .wav files provided by another team member.</p>
 &nbsp; Blockers:
   </br>
 <p>&nbsp; The biggest blocker for this task was Time-Management.
 Since I had to create all the visuals, audio, and functionality within my given deadline, I was initially a bit overwhelmed by the complexity of this application.</p>